 Events hosted by a third party

-Where an event is hosted by a third party, eg a district council it is up to the host (the council) to decide if they wish to allow parents to take videos or photographs at the event.
+Where an event is hosted by a third party, e.g. a district council it is up to the host (the council) to decide if they wish to allow parents to take videos or photographs at the event.
 The organisers or groups attending from individual schools should inform parents that other parents might take private videos and photographs.
-The organisers should also explain to parents how any images taken by the organisers are to be processed and the purposes they will be used for, and get any necessary consent.
-The press are exempt from the Data Protection Act, but they have to consider parental wishes if you allow them to take photographs from which a child can be identified.
+The organisers should also explain to parents how any images taken by the organisers are to be processed and the purposes they will be used for and get any necessary consent.
+The press is exempt from the Data Protection Act, but they have to consider parental wishes if you allow them to take photographs from which a child can be identified.

 The Institute of Sport and Recreation Management (ISRM) issued guidelines in January 2003 for photography at leisure centres.
 This may mean the photography is banned at events such as swimming galas.
 Alternatively, photography may be permitted, but only if the leisure centre has granted permission.